City of Fort Collins / CSU Collaborations#

 Nestled at the base of the Rocky Mountains, the City of Fort Collins was founded in 1864 as Camp Collins and is consistently voted one of the best places to live in the country because of its exciting recreational offerings, unique cultural experiences and diverse employment opportunities.
 Colorado State University, founded in 1870 as the Colorado Agricultural College, is among the nation's leading research universities and calls our city home.
 The two entities have a long history of partnership and collaboration on many fronts.
 From internship and volunteer opportunities to state of the art research, CSU and the City of Fort Collins are intricately intertwined.
 Both enterprises strive for excellence and value the resources each organization offers.
 Below are just a few of our collaborations.
 (View full list of partnerships).

-The Canvas stadium has certain restrictions and rules.
+Canvas Stadium has certain restrictions and rules.
 View current restrictions and rules.

 Many neighborhoods around the stadium have restricted parking during stadium events.
 Remember to check parking signs in the neighborhood before leaving your car, as parking tickets on game days will be $100 and your vehicle may be towed.